Germany deports 28 Afghan nationals to their homeland, the first since the Taliban takeover in 2021

 Interior Minister Nancy Faeser called the move a security issue for Germany.

 Germany does not have diplomatic relations with the Taliban, requiring the government to work through other channels.
+It's unlikely that Friday's actions will lead to a wider thawing of relations between Germany and the Taliban, especially after last week's issuing of the first set of laws to prevent vice and promote virtue in Afghanistan.
+They include a requirement for a woman to conceal her face, body and voice outside the home.

+German Foreign Minister Annalena Baerbock has slammed the morality laws in posts on X.

-The deportations occurred a week after a deadly knife attack in the town of Solingen in which the suspect is a Syrian citizen who had applied for asylum in Germany.
+While Hebestreit said the deportations have been in the works for months, they occurred a week after a deadly knife attack in the town of Solingen in which the suspect is a Syrian citizen who had applied for asylum in Germany.

 The suspect was supposed to be deported to Bulgaria last year but reportedly disappeared for a time and avoided deportation.
 He was ordered held Sunday on suspicion of murder and membership in a terrorist organization pending further investigation and a possible indictment.